The Best Multifamily Technology Tools to Lease Up Your Property

 Modern Multifamily Marketing: Say Yes to Touchscreens

-When it comes to smart home technology for apartments, there’s certainly a cool factor.
+There’s certainly a cool factor when it comes to smart home technology for apartments.
 But with the growing digital age, are they right for your multifamily property?
 Apps, drones, and VR are modern tactics in multifamily marketing that may give your property the edge it needs.

 Apartment owners are already experimenting with smart-home applications, such as keyless entry, smart thermostats, and smart elevators.
 As these tech amenities become more common, renters will likely come to expect them.
 And properties can even charge more for these smart apartments, proving an ROI.